Zorlin/pioneerFS/FEATURES.md

 * Otherwise same as map mode

 Map mode - Easter mode:
+* Same as normal map modes (both map and abstract), but "with chickens"
 * Nodes are represented by small chicken unicode art
 * Data is represented by tiny eggs (unicode)